 “The best way to move the progressive agenda forward is through bold ideas backed by an untiring, pragmatic, march towards progress.” – Andrew

 Too many of the students I help get into great colleges are not coming back home.
 Why?
 Because the economic recovery of the last 10-years has gone disproportionately to big cities far away and the uber wealthy who aren’t from here.

 We must invest in the jobs of tomorrow here at home.
 We cannot continue to look backwards and allow opportunities to literally drive right by.
-I’ll make sure we invest in education, infrastructure, and growth-industries to make the I-4 corridor a hub for growth.
+I’ll make sure we invest in education, infrastructure, and growth-industries to make the I-4 corridor a hub for development, innovation, and activity.

 I’ll always prioritize working folks over corporate giants, Wall Street, and the insurance industry.
 There’s no excuse why it’s so hard for regular working folks, like you and I, to save and get ahead.
 If you work full-time hours you should be able to support a family here at home.
 PERIOD.
 I’ll make sure we make that goal priority #1.